Whether you are buying your dream home or an investment property, it is important to have all the necessary documents in order.

 1. Title Deed with Chain of Titles

-In the case of multiple previous owners, the seller should also be able to provide the older title deeds and chain of title (preferably for the last 15 years), the history of transfer of title from the previous owners to the present seller and a list of all the previous owners.
+If there have been multiple previous owners, the seller should also be able to present older title deeds and the chain of title for the last 15 years, along with a history of the property’s transfer of title.

 2. Land Records